-PREPERIUSITE placement based on
+DURATION: year course

+CREDITS: 2

 OPEN TO: all students

-CREDITS: 2

-DURATION: year course

 PREREQUISITE: placement based on assessment and instructor

 This course is designed to teach the fundamentals concepts of geometry.
 Topics covered may be transversal, congruency, transformations, proportion, similarity, geometric figures/measurement, theorems, and proofs.
 The class will focus on math skills and practical applications as these skills relate to daily living situations.